msierraltav/kotoba-chat-tools/README.md

 ## Features

-- easy log in from the twitch
+- [ ] easy log in from the twitch
-- show the chat view
+- [ ] show the chat view
+- [ ] get audio from the system media player information

 ## development features